Zero Charisma: Plot

 Scott Weidemeyer (Sam Eidson) is an overweight, surly delivery driver.
-He has a poor relationship with his family, including his grandmother, Wanda, with whom he lives.
+He has a poor relationship with his family, including his grandmother, Wanda (Anne Gee Byrd), with whom he lives.
 Once a week, he hosts a table top game which he rules with an iron fist.
 One evening, a player abruptly quits the game permanently to work on his marriage.
 Scott tries to replace him, but his foul temper makes him untouchable to anyone who knows him.
-While out delivering food to the local game shop he previously worked for, he meets a charismatic hipster named Miles (Garrett Graham.)
+While out delivering food to the local game shop he previously worked for, he meets a charismatic hipster named Miles (Garrett Graham).
 Scott offers him a place in his game and Miles accepts.

 Miles’s friendly and accepting attitude helps him fit in with Scott’s friends, including Wayne (Brock England), Scott’s best friend.
-But Scott is defensive and touchy around Miles because of all of Miles’ success in life including his attractive girlfriend and running a successful popular culture website.
+But Scott is defensive and touchy around Miles because of all of Miles’s success in life, including his attractive girlfriend and running a successful popular culture website.

-Hours after the game, Scott's grandmother Wanda (Anne Gee Byrd) has a stroke.
+Hours after the game, Wanda has a stroke.
 His mother Barbara (Cyndi Williams), comes to visit, bringing her 3rd fiancé, Bob (Larry Jack Dotson).
 Scott is antagonistic towards Barbara, resenting her for leaving him with his grandmother as a boy to go live in a commune.
 The following week, Scott tries to run a smooth game night but Barbara interrupts, humiliates Scott in front of the group and forces them to end early.